Veal Scallopini with Mushroom Cream Sauce

 Instructions

-Pre-heat oven to 200 degrees.
-Sprinkle veal lightly with salt and pepper.
-Add olive oil and one tablespoon of butter to a fry/sauté pan and heat over high heat.
-Lightly flour enough of the veal medallions to fit into your pan.
+Add olive oil and one tablespoon of butter to a non-stick sauté pan and heat over medium-high heat.
+When the foaming subsides, salt and pepper the veal (unless you used a salty tenderizer), then lightly flour one side of enough veal pieces to fit into your pan.
 Do not over-crowd the pan.
 Do not flour the remainder until ready for cooking.
-Quickly brown the veal on one side (no more than 2 minutes) then turn and cook for one minute more on the other side.
-Remove to an oven safe platter and cover with foil.
-Sauté any remaining veal using the same technique.
+Quickly brown the veal on the floured side (about 90 seconds) then turn and cook on the un-floured side for 30 seconds more.
+Remove to a warm platter or baking sheet, and cover loosely with foil.
+Sauté the remaining veal using the same technique.
 Add a little more oil if necessary.
-Transfer all veal to the platter, cover with foil and place in the warm oven.

-Add the remaining tablespoon of butter to the pan along with the diced onions and sauté for a minute or two, then add the mushrooms.
-Season with salt and pepper and stir to combine.
-Cook until the liquid from the mushrooms is mostly evaporated.
-Stir in the garlic.
+Add the remaining tablespoon of butter to the pan and when melted add the diced onions and sauté for a minute or two, then add the mushrooms.
+Season with a little salt and pepper and stir to combine.
+Cook until the liquid from the mushrooms is mostly evaporated 3-5 minutes.
+Stir in the garlic for 30 seconds.

 Comments